GoogleCloudPlatform/spanner-migration-tool/docs/cli/schema.md

 # Schema subcommand
 {: .no_toc }

 This subcommand can be used to perform schema conversion and report on the quality of the conversion.
-The generated schema mapping file (session.json) can be then further edited using the Spanner migration tool web UI to make custom edits to the destination schema.
-This session file is then passed to the data subcommand to perform data migration while honoring the defined schema mapping.
-Spanner migration tool also generates Spanner schema which users can modify manually and use directly as well.
+Based on the options discussed further, it helps with:
+1. Generate Report on quality of conversion.
+2. Generate the Spanner schema in Schema file, which could be manually modified and applied on spanner if required.
+3. Generate schema mapping file (`session.json`), which helps the data migration pipeline with the context how the source shcema maps to spanner schema.
+If required, the schema mapping file can be manually edited (either directly or with the help of SMT web UI).
+The modified session file can be passed back as **sessionFilePath** parameter to schema sub command if required.
+4. If you would like to perform the data migration via spanner migration tool, the session file needs be passed to the [data subcommand](data.md) as the **--session** parameter.
+5. Running with `--dry-run` option just generates the report, schema file and session file.
+In case you also want the generated schema to be automatically applied to spanner, you should run the cli without the `--dry-run` option.

 {: .highlight }
 The command below assumes that the open-source version of SMT is being used.
 For the CLI